Skin Cancer Treatment in Los Angeles, CA

 Skin cancer, which is the most common form of cancer in the United States, is the result of the abnormal growth of skin cells.
 Cancer can affect skin anywhere on the body, but most frequently appears on skin that is exposed to the sun.
-There are more than a million new cases of skin cancer in the United States each year.
-If you are seeking to learn more or if you suspect that you have skin cancer, give us a call immediately at (818) 842-8000 to schedule a consultation with one of our experienced and trusted dermatologists!
+More than a million new cases are diagnosed in the United States each year, with treatments ranging from topical therapies to surgery, depending on the type and stage of cancer.

 What Causes Skin Cancer?